DerouichAbdessalam/data_wranglers_wikispeedia/index.md

 without a clear and efficient pattern.

-The idea here is to visualize the evolution of the semantic links through a metric we defined depending on the weights of the links between catefories (found in the heatmaps).
+The idea here is to visualize the evolution of the semantic links through a metric we defined depending on the weights of the links between categories (found in the heatmaps).
 This metric is then used to extract the distances separating the categories to create a scatter plot that translates the semantic closeness of the categories.